FAQs

 -

-Please do not park in the Funeral Home’s parking lot or across the street in the Knight’s of Columbus’s parking lot.
+Please do not park across the street in the Knight’s of Columbus’s parking lot.

 The driveway is a horseshoe shape that goes behind the house.
 It is a one-way driveway, the entrance is next to Donald M Demmerley Funeral Home, and the exit is by the Red House, closer to the traffic light, near Pierce Ave and Evans St.